caffeinatedwoof/EmpathTech/README.md

   <h1>Usage</h1>
 </div>

-Note: Log-in credentials for both teacher-user and student-user are provided in the submission form for HackSingapore 2023 under the Project Description.
+Log-in credentials for both teacher-user and student-user are provided in the submission form for HackSingapore 2023 under the Project Description.

+Please note that our current Minimum Viable Product (MVP) version of the app may experience technical issues if multiple users attempt to log in simultaneously.
+This can lead to unexpected behavior and potential disruptions in the app's functionality.

+To ensure a smooth and optimal experience, we kindly request users not to log in with multiple accounts at the same time during the demo period.
+This will help us avoid any unintended conflicts and maintain the integrity of the app's performance.

 ## Teacher's Interface ##